 We can easily switch between existing branches using:

-# Add, commit and push git add . git commit -m "added the word good" git push origin good
+git add . git commit -m "update model to a convnet" git push origin convnet

 Note that we are pushing this branch to our remote repository, which doesn't yet exist there, so GitHub will create it accordingly.